MINT: Multi-Vector Search Index Tuning: Experiments

 \subsection{Setting}

 We implement the Configuration Searcher and Query Planner in Python, and the underlying indexes in C++.
-All experiments are conducted on a single machine equipped with an AMD EPYC 7763 64-core processor, 64GB of DDR4 memory, and running Ubuntu 24.04.1 LTS.
-We repeat each experiment with different random seeds five times and report the mean values.
+All experiments are conducted on a single machine with an AMD EPYC 7763 64-core processor, 64GB of DDR4 memory, and running Ubuntu 24.04.1 LTS.
+We repeat each experiment with different random seeds five times and report the mean values.\footnote{The code is not open-sourced due to the company policy, but the detailed Algorithms~\ref{algo:RelevantDP} and~\ref{algo:BeamSearch} are sufficient to reproduce all results of the paper.
+In addition, we release the datasets and workloads in~\cite{MintRepo}.}